tkurze/exchangelib/docs/index.md

 ## Paging

-Paging EWS services, e.g. FindItem and, have a default page size of 100.
+Paging EWS services, e.g. `FindItem` and `FindFolder`, have a default page size of 100.
 You can change this value globally if you want:

 ```python